YordanGeorgiev/qto/doc/md/installations_doc.md

 ### 3.9.
 Install the OS libs listed in the prereq sh script
 The "prereq"script contains the listing of the binaries to be installed.
 Run the script.

+Open the script it vim - it contains several ad-hoc installation steps which could not be automated ....
+The whole binaries setup will be automated - chk: it-181207010500

     # go to your product instance dir -
     cd ~/opt/csitea/qto/qto.$product_version.dev.$USER
     sudo bash src/bash/qto/install-prerequisites-on-ubuntu.sh